-According to StopBullying.gov, approximately 21 percent of teenagers say they’ve been bullied and Ditch the Label states that 15 percent have been the cyberbully.
+According to StopBullying.gov, approximately 21% of teenagers say they’ve been bullied, and Ditch the Label states 15% of those have been the cyberbully.
 Do you suspect your child is bullying someone online?
 Perhaps he or she has multiple social networking accounts or has become secretive about what they do online.
-Regardless of why you suspect your child is bullying someone, it is important to take action.
-Check out these steps to confronting and fixing the issue of cyberbullying.
+Regardless of why you suspect your child is bullying someone, it’s important to take action.
+Check out these steps to confront the issue of cyberbullying.

 1. Understand Why Cyberbullying Happens

 Before confronting your child about your suspicions, it helps to understand a little about why bullying happens.
 Sometimes, a child is just bored and trying to find some drama and excitement.
-Other times, he or she may
+Other times, they may

 2. Consider the Situation on Your Own First